webprogramming260/simon-react/README.md

 PORT=3001
 ```

 Next, modify the `package.json` file to include the field `"proxy": "http://localhost:3000"`.
-This tells the React debugger that if a request is made for a URL that it doesn't know about it attempts to find it on port 3000, where our service is listening.
+This tells the React debugger that if a request is made for a URL that it doesn't know about, it attempts to resolve the URL on port 3000, where our service is listening.

 ## Configure the ports for development